-The upgrade reflects timely servicing of debt by Asmitha over the past six quarters and its improved liquidity, post finalisation of its corporate debt restructuring.
-The company has also received approval from the corporate debt restructuring (CDR) empowered group to raise funds through securitisation.
+The upgrade reflects timely servicing of debt by Asmitha over the past six quarters and its improved liquidity, post finalization of its corporate debt restructuring.
+The company has also received approval from the corporate debt restructuring (CDR) empowered group to raise funds through securitization.
 CRISIL believes that this will enable Asmitha to sustain its operations outside Andhra Pradesh for a relatively longer period than previously anticipated.
 This in turn will enhance its ability to meet its debt obligations as per the revised repayment schedule under the CDR mechanism.
 The company has maintained healthy collections outside Andhra Pradesh thus far and its operations outside Andhra Pradesh are stable.
 CRISIL expects this trend to sustain over the medium term.

-The rating continues to reflect Asmitha’s weakened financial risk profile and weak capitalisation on account of high provisioning charges for the Andhra Pradesh portfolio and modest earnings.
+The rating continues to reflect Asmitha’s weakened financial risk profile and weak capitalization on account of high provisioning charges for the Andhra Pradesh portfolio and modest earnings.
 This rating weakness is partially offset by the extensive experience of its promoters in the microfinance industry.

 About Asmitha Microfin

 Asmitha was set up in 2002 as a non-banking financial company.
 It is a microfinance institution, which offers microcredit to women.
 The company follows the microcredit model of Grameen Bank, Bangladesh.
-As on December 31, 2012, Asmitha’s loans outstanding aggregated Rs.11.8 billion (of which Andhra Pradesh accounted for around 55 per cent).
+As on December 31, 2012, Asmitha’s loans outstanding aggregated Rs.11.8 billion (of which Andhra Pradesh accounted for around 55 percent).